cyncheng/IST-303-Team-3/README.md

 Roll the dice to see who goes first.
 This highest roll begins the game

 ##### _xx_ days, priority _##_
-4. A player I must be able to pick or choose a token to represent me on the board.
+4. As a user, I must be able to pick or choose a token to represent me on the board.

 ##### _xx_ days, priority _##_
-5. As a user I must be able to create a bank and identify one player to be the banker.
+5. As a user, I must be able to create a bank and identify one player to be the banker.

 #### Milestone 1.0
 1. TBD